 Dramamine and Gravol are both separate brand names used for the treatment of nausea.
 They are also known to cause drowsiness in some people and have been shown some ef

 The active ingredient in these two drugs is called dimenhydrinate.
 Dramamine and Benadryl are both sedating drugs, but with different chemical compositions.

 The suggestion I received for my large dogs was to give 25 to 50 milligrams approximately one hour before leaving for the trip.
 My dogs are 75 pounds each.
 A smaller dog would get about 12.5 milligrams.

-Never give your dog any medications without the advise of the veterinarian.
+Never give your dog any medications without the

 I just can’t state it enough.
 Even if you’ve given it to your dog before, or you know someone who has, don’t do it.